gonzalezalfie/fetch-machine-learning/README.md

 `forecast.csv` has the historic monthly values of 2021 as wells as the predicted values for 2022.

-`forecast.png` shows the plot of the historic and predicted monthly scanned receipts.
+`forecast.png` shows the plot of the historic and predicted values.

 # Check the results